carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

       - Iter as Iterable
     ```

--   Setting a member to `Self` or `.Self` is treated slightly differently.
+-   Setting a member equal to `Self` or `.Self` is treated slightly differently.
     Instead of combining types to make sure it satisfies constraints, we just
     typecheck that the existing types do.
 However, since the rewrite to normal
     form is still in progress at this point, the type check is delayed until the